Ong Kian Ming

-Ong Kian Ming (王建民 (Ông Kiàn-bîn, Wáng Jiànmín); born 12 September 1975) is a Malaysian politician and lecturer.
-He served as the Deputy Minister of International Trade and Industry in Mahathir Mohamad's seventh cabinet from July 2018 to February 2020, and was the Member of Parliament (MP) for Bangi from May 2018 to November 2022, and Serdang from May 2013 to May 2018.
+Ong Kian Ming (王建民 (Ông Kiàn-bîn, Wáng Jiànmín); born 12 September 1975) is a Malaysian politician and lecturer who served as the Deputy Minister of International Trade and Industry from July 2018 to February 2020.
+He also served as the Member of Parliament (MP) for Bangi from May 2018 to November 2022, and Serdang from May 2013 to May 2018.

 Prior to joining politics, Ong was a senior lecturer at the UCSI University and a prominent political analyst, whose articles were published in news portals such as Malaysiakini, Malaysian Insider and The Edge.

 Early life and education

 Ong, a Fulbright scholar, holds a doctorate in political science from Duke University.
 He also has a master's degree in economics from Cambridge University and a bachelor's degree in economics from the London School of Economics.
 He completed his O- and A-levels at the Raffles Institution and Raffles Junior College in Singapore respectively.